Graphlet-AI/chatbot-class/README.md

 There are several docker containers used in this course:

-- `jupyter`: the Jupyter Notebook server where we will interactively write and run code.
+- `jupyter`: Jupyter Notebook server where we will interactively write and run code.
-- ``
+- `chroma`: Chroma vector database server where we will store and query vector embeddings of documents for RAG.
-- `neo4j`: the Neo4j graph database server where we will store and query graph data.
+- `neo4j`: Neo4j graph database server where we will store and query graph data for prompt engineering and fine-tuning LLMs.
+- `opensearch`: OpenSearch server where we will store and query documents for RAG.

 ### Docker Compose